syncfusion-content/blazor-docs/blazor/file-manager/file-system-provider.md

 ## SQL database file system provider

 The SQL database file system provider allows the users to manage the file system being maintained in a SQL database table.
 Unlike the other file system providers, the SQL database file system provider works on ID basis.
 Here, each file and folder have a unique ID based on which all the file operations will be performed.
-To get started, we need to clone the [EJ2.ASP.NET Core SQL Server Database File Provider](https://github.com/SyncfusionExamples/ej2-sql-server-database-aspcore-file-provider) using the following command.
+To get started, clone the [EJ2.ASP.NET Core SQL Server Database File Provider](https://github.com/SyncfusionExamples/ej2-sql-server-database-aspcore-file-provider) using the following command.

 ```json